bandwith/ShopVacRatTrap/CONTRIBUTING.md

+> **⚠️ Work in Progress ⚠️**
+>
+> This project is under active development.
+The documentation, features, and hardware recommendations are subject to change.
+Please check back for updates.

 # Contributing to the ShopVac Rat Trap 2025 Project

 First off, thank you for considering contributing to this project!
 We welcome any contributions that improve the design, functionality, and documentation.